GFDRR/CCDR-tools/_sources/docs/philosophy_of_mapping.md

 # The Philosophy of Mapping

-The practice of mapping the world is not simply a technical endeavor—it is a **philosophical act**, an attempt to render the vastness of reality into a symbolic, intelligible form.
+The practice of mapping the world is not simply a technical endeavor — it is a **philosophical act**, an attempt to render the vastness of reality into a symbolic, intelligible form.
 The roots of this practice trace back to the ancient Hellenic world, where geography, astronomy, and philosophy intertwined in early efforts to understand and represent the Earth.

 ## The Pioneers of Ancient Cartography